This post may contain affiliate links. See our disclosure policy.

 Peppermint Hot Chocolate is sweet and creamy white chocolate with a hint of peppermint.
-It is best served with whipped cream and crushed peppermints.
-Don’t forget the candy cane!
+Serve with whipped cream and a candy cane for the perfect holiday treat!

-This peppermint hot chocolate feels just like drinking in the Christmas season.
-I don’t know about you but when you are chilled there is nothing like warming your hands with hot chocolate.
-Of course, there’s nothing wrong with enjoying a warm cocoa in the summer months as well—it’s one of those rare treats that work all year long, not just the holiday season!
-This hot cocoa recipe is far above any you can make with a powdered mix.
-It is so rich and smooth and creamy!
+This peppermint hot chocolate is like the Christmas season in a cup.
+I don’t know about you but there is nothing like warming your hands with hot chocolate during the chilly winter months and especially the holiday season.
+This homemade peppermint hot chocolate recipe is far better than any hot chocolate mix you can find at the store and is much cheaper than grabbing a cup of cocoa from Starbucks.
 If you have never tried to make a hot chocolate from scratch, you’ll be surprised both at how easy and delicious homemade hot chocolate can be!

 How to Add Peppermint Flavor

 This peppermint hot chocolate has a double dose of mint flavor to add some freshness to the sweet, creamy beverage.
 Firstly, the recipe has peppermint extract added to it.
 You can make peppermint extract at home, but I personally don’t have the patience for that so I generally just pick up a bottle of extract at the store.
 You can find it in the baking aisle, near the vanilla extract.
 If you can’t find peppermint extract, you can also use peppermint oil.
 Oils are more concentrated than extracts, so you only need to use a 1:4 ratio of oil to extract.
 So, for this recipe you would use ¼ teaspoon oil.
 You can also add peppermint syrup – there are dozens of delicious syrups available at the grocery store.